 Refund Table Eligible Refund: The Tech and Bachelors programs use a programmatic billing method, therefore the weighted attendance Pro Rata calculation is used to calculate the eligible charges.
 This is calculated by taking the days attended weighted against the total days required to complete the current academic year (payment period), not to exceed 75%.
 The Pro Rata Ratio is applied to the total tuition, fees, and qualifying costs.
-Example: Weighted Attendance Pro rata Course Total Attended 25 Days 5 Days If the Pro Rata Ratio is less than 75% the eligible charges will equal the calculated ratio multiplied by Tuition, fees, and qualifying costs.
-Pro Rata Ratio (5/25 days) Tuition, Fees, & Qualifying Costs Eligible Charges (2,500 20%) Refund (2,500 80%) 20% \$2,500 \$500 \$2,000.00 If the student has completed 75% or more of the total number of day required, they will not be eligible for a refund and eligible charges will retained at 100%.
+Example: Weighted Attendance Pro rata Example: Weighted Attendance Pro rata Course Total 25 D Days If the Pro Rata Ratio is less than 75% the eligible charges will equal the Attended 5 Da ays calculated ratio multiplied by Tuition, fees, and qualifying costs.
+Pro Rata Ratio (5/25 days) 20% 6 Tuition, Fees, & Qualifying Costs \$2,50 500 If the student has completed 75% or more of the total number of days Eligible Charges (2,500 20%) \$500 Refund (2,500 80%) \$2,000.00 retained at 100%.